Youngsb24/Architect-a-Splunk-Cluster-Enviroment/README.md

 </br>

 <h7>Step 6</h7>

-We are going to configure a TCP input on all indexers to recieve logs from the other nodes.
-The path will be /opt/splunk/etc/system/local then you will "vi inputs.conf" and paste this stanza with the parameter.
+We are going to configure a TCP input on all indexers to receive logs from the other nodes.
+The path will be /opt/Splunk/etc/system/local then you will "vi inputs. conf" and paste this stanza with the parameter.

 <img src="https://imgur.com/jDi0bX6.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </br>

 <h8>Step 7</h8>

-Time to configure the Universal forwarder .
-Since the UF doesn't have a GUI everything will be done in the backend of the nodes. "cd /opt/splunk/etc/system/local then vi outputs.conf " here we will create a stanza to help the UF determine where to send the data to.
-You can as well create outputs.conf on every component except the indexers, send each components internal logs to the indexer with the stanza in the second image.
-Make sure you include all indexers internal IP address where it says "server"
+Time to configure the Universal forwarder.
+Since the UF doesn't have a GUI everything will be done in the backend of the nodes. "cd /opt/Splunk/etc/system/local then vi outputs.conf " here we will create a stanza to help the UF determine where to send the data to.
+You can as well create outputs. conf on every component except the indexers, and send each component's internal logs to the indexer with the stanza in the second image.
+Make sure you include all indexers internal IP addresses where it says "server"

 <img src="https://imgur.com/yd3SL4T.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </br>